If you're looking for that taco flavor without the extra carbs...STOP YOUR SCROLL and enjoy this Mexican Turkey Casserole with Green Beans!

 - 1 tbsp chili powder

 - 1 tsp ground cumin

 - 1 tsp onion powder

 - Heat 2 tbsp of olive oil in the oven-safe skillet.
 Add the onions and green beans.
 Season with a little salt and pepper.
 Cook for 2-3 minutes until the beans start to get a little soft and the onions are translucent.
 Once done, remove from the skillet, cover and set aside until later.

 - Heat the remaining olive oil to the same skillet.
 Add the ground turkey and season with a little more salt.
 Cook, breaking apart occasionally, until browned.

 - Add the seasoning and mix all together.

 - Add the diced tomatoes and pinto beans and mix.
+Add back the cooked green beans too.
 Cook until heated through, about 1-2 minutes.

 - Add the crushed blue corn tortillas but do not mix.
 Then add the shredded cheddar cheese right on top.

 - Take the oven-safe skillet and place right into the pre-heated oven.
 Be sure to remove anything that is not oven-safe (like a silicon handle).
 Bake for 15 minutes or until the cheddar melts.
 Serve hot in a bowl.